INTO THE TOMB OF DRACULA

 Four #10 (January 1963).
 There is a similar strand

-to life, discovers that he actually is the subject of a
+back to life, discovers that he actually is the subject

 death of Dracula...
 One important implication of this approach is, of course, that the other main characters of the novel - and most importantly Dracula's adversary Professor Van Helsing - were just as real as the newly revived Dracula himself.
 This logic enabled Marvel to set the scene for actors such as Rachel van Helsing (granddaughter of the famous vampirologist) and Quincy Harker (son of Jonathan and Mina Harker) - who is the only protagonist apart from Dracula himself who grew out of Stoker's imagination: